-0 6 min 3 weeks
+0 6 min 3 mths

 When it comes to choosing the right flooring for your home, timber flooring is a popular choice due to its timeless beauty and durability.
 However, deciding between engineered timber flooring and solid wood flooring can be challenging, especially with so many factors to consider.
 Each option has its unique advantages and potential drawbacks, and understanding these can help you make an informed decision that suits your needs, lifestyle, and budget.